List of Bluey characters: Chris Heeler

-Nana Christine Heeler is a Blue Heeler who is Bob's wife; Bandit, Stripe and Radley's mother; and Bluey, Bingo, Muffin and Socks' paternal grandmother.
+Nana Christine Heeler is a Blue Heeler who is Bob's wife; Bandit, Stripe, and Radley's mother; and Bluey, Bingo, Muffin and Socks' paternal grandmother.
 When her granddaughters visit her house at the Gold Coast, she allows them to get what they want.
 In "Grannies", she and her husband, Bob, learn how to floss.
 In "Fairytale", she is depicted as a kind-hearted yet strict and harsh mother to Bandit, Stripe and Radley.
 Bandit says that the reason for her harshness was because mums "were allowed to be mean" in the 1980s.
 She is voiced by Chris Brumm, who was the inspiration for the character.

 Bob Heeler

-Grandpa Bob Heeler is a White Heeler who is Chris's husband, Bandit, Stripe and Radley's father, and Bluey, Bingo, Muffin and Socks' paternal grandfather.
+Grandpa Bob Heeler is a White Heeler who is Chris' husband, Bandit, Stripe and Radley's father, and Bluey, Bingo, Muffin and Socks' paternal grandfather.
 In the episode "Grannies", he learned to floss alongside his wife.
 Sometime after this, Bob traveled to India to "find himself," resulting in a long absence that went unexplained until "The Sign", where it was then revealed.
 He is voiced by Ian McFadyen in "Grannies"; Sam Simmons voiced a younger Bob in "Fairytale", and would go on to voice him from "The Sign" onwards.

 Mort Cattle

 Grandad Mort Cattle is a Red Heeler who is Chilli and Brandy's father and Bluey and Bingo's maternal grandfather.
 Prior to retirement, he served in the Army.
+He was first mentioned by Chilli in "Seesaw", telling Pom Pom's mum that he got surgery for heartworm.
+Despite his old age and recent surgery, Mort remains lively and energetic.
 He is voiced by Laurie Newman.

 Brandy Cattle

-Aunt Brandy Cattle is a Red Heeler who is Mort's daughter, Chilli's older sister, and the maternal aunt of Bluey and Bingo.
+Aunt Brandy Cattle is a Red Heeler who is Mort's daughter, Chilli's older sister, and Bluey and Bingo's maternal aunt.
 Prior to her appearance in "Onesies", she and Chilli were separated for four years.
 It is implied in "Onesies" that Brandy faced fertility issues, but by "The Sign", she has become pregnant.
 She is voiced by Rose Byrne.